PredictiveEcology/lazyR/README.md

 # lazyR

 An R package for stashing objects in lazy load databases, analogous to lazy loaded packages.
-This uses the `archivist` package for a lot of the back end, but replaces the storing of `.rda` objects in the database with `.rdx`/`.rdb` objects.
+This uses the `archivist` package for the back end, using the `.rda` files or raster-based files.
+The lazy mechanism is at loading time only, creating a promise to evaluate the `loadFromLocalRepo()` function when it is needed.

 ## Using manual lazy saving